Parmodlhchawla89/NewsExercise/README.md

 ##UI automation test: Apart from the unit test cases, I have created a UI automation test case.
 This test case automatically opens up the app and taps on the various tableview cell, navigate to details page and come back to the home page.

-##Automatic build script: - Automatic app build and Appstore connect release has been enabled with the help of 'FastLane'
+##Automatic build script: - Automatic build scrript performs following tasks with the help of 'FastLane'

+ - run static code analysis with SwiftLint
+ - run unit tests and code coverage
+ - Take app screeshots for app store
+ - Version incrementing
+ - Upload app to appstore

  In the project structure, Fastlane folder is added which contains 'NewYorkTopStories' app configurations and screenshots.